HHS/syndication/syndication_drupal_8/README.md

 Ported the Drupal 7 module to Drupal 8.
 The Drupal 8 module does not include the Ingestion section, only the publishing content.

 **2.0.5.30**
 Added auto syndicate.
-Added custom content type to be syndicsted.
+Added custom content type to be syndicated.